currawong-project/libcw/README.md

 - Enforce var attributes.

+-  String assignment is allocating  memory:
+   See: `rc_t _val_set( value_t* val, const char* v ) cwFlowTypes.cpp line:464.`

+- Should the var's with multiple channels remove the 'kAnyChIdx'?
+This may be a good idea because 'kAnyChIdx' will in general not be used if a var has been channelized - and yet it is possible for another var to connect to it as a source ... which doesn't provoke an error but would almost certainly not do what the user expects.

+- DONE: verifiy that all proc variables values have a valid type - (i.e. (type & typeMask) != 0)
+  when the proc instance create is complete.
+This checks that both the type is assigned and a valid value has been assigned - since the type is assigned the first time a value is set.

 - DONE: 'poly' should be implemented as a proc-inst with an internal network - but the elements of the network should be visible outside of it.